undecided/tg/README.md

 ```
 npm install .
-./run_test.sh
+./run_tests.sh
 ```

+This will create js and minified versions in the build folder if the tests pass

 ### License

-Copyright (c) 2016-2017 Matthew Bennett-Lovesey
+Copyright (c) 2016-2024 Matthew Bennett-Lovesey

-This software is offered under the terms of the MIT License, with an informal understanding that the License and copyright notice conditions will not be enforced.
+This software is offered under the terms of the MIT No Attribution License (MIT-0)

 That means you are free to use and modify this software as you see fit, and with all the liability and warranty limitations as set out in the MIT License, but as soon as it's used in your project, it becomes - for most intents and purposes - your code.
 You don't need to pass this Copyright notice on; it would be nice if you did, but I don't care.
+You are free to make edits to it without telling anyone.

 All I ask is that you please, *please*, reduce the amount of HTML in your JS.